clamsproject/wfe-pipeline-runner/README.md

 We could also have given just a single step pipeline, in which case there would be only one intermediate output file.

 The approach painted here requires that all applications can be loaded at the same time, which in some cases may not be feasible.
-If running a complete pipeline runs into memory issues then you can use the pipeline script to successively run one step pipelines over a directory.
+If running a complete pipeline runs into memory issues then you can use the pipeline script to successively run one-step pipelines over a directory.
 Assume we have two configuration scripts, one for just the tokenizer and one for Spacy.
 We can then run just the first step over all documents:

 ```
 $ python start_pipeline.py config/tokenizer.yml